 Where to stay in Hot Springs: I recommend staying in Hot Springs tonight, simply for the sake of convenience.
 Check out the historic Red Rock River Resort, which is within walking distance of restaurants and some other sites in Hot Springs, or give glamping a go at this really cool bell tent complete with real bed and private hot tub.

 Roughly 10 minutes north of Hot Springs sits Wind Cave National Park, home to one of the longest caves in the world.
 Wind Cave is one of the oldest national parks in the US – and also the first cave to be designated as a national park anywhere in the world.

 After your cave tour, head back north through the Black Hills and Custer State Park (the pass you bought on Day 3 is good for 7 days).
-Custer State Park is known for its herd of bison (often called buffalo in South Dakota), so make sure to look out for them as you drive through the park today.
+If you didn't have time to drive the Wildlife Loop to look for bison on Day 3, make sure to have a look today!

 Spend another night back in Rapid City tonight; if you get in early enough, take some time to stop by Art Alley (a street art-filled alley between 6th and 7th streets downtown), or maybe visit Firehouse Brewing Co.
 (South Dakota's oldest brewery, which is housed inside a historic firehouse).